hi-diego/graphene/README.md

 ## Learning Graphene

-Graphene has the most extensive and thorough [documentation](https://graphene.software.freedom.icu/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.
+Graphene is built in a Test Driven Development and Documentation-First approach, meaning that we first create the docs/tests and then the code, so we have an extensive and thorough [documentation](https://graphene.software.freedom.icu/docs).

 <!-- If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
 Laracasts contains over 1500 video tutorials on a range of topics including Graphene, modern PHP, unit testing, and JavaScript.
 Boost your skills by digging into our comprehensive video library. -->